sj-wee/digital-cv/README.md

 ---
 ## Research Experience

 **Final Year Thesis.
 NTU, Singapore (2022 – 2023)**
+*Advisors: Dr. Sang-Ho Yun, Dr. Patrick Martin*
 - Project: *Monitoring dissolved organic carbon concentration in coastal waters of Southeast Asia using remote sensing semi-analytical inversion models*
-- Translated the original algorithm from IDL to Python
-- Incorporated optical measurements from the Singapore Straits into a regional spectral library
+- Incorporated new optical measurements from Singapore into a regional spectral library
+- Demonstrated the scalability of the algorithm, originally parameterized for Sarawak, in the Malacca Strait

 **URECA Program.
 NTU, Singapore (2021 – 2022)**
+*Advisor: Dr. Edward Park*
 - Project: *Explaining the spatiotemporal distribution of annual biomass fires in Indonesia since 2002*
 - Constructed yearly spatial regression models (GWR) using multiple publicly available datasets

 **URECA Program.
 NTU, Singapore (2020 – 2021)**
+*Advisor: Dr. Aron Meltzner*
 - Project: *Investigating the HLS variability of coral microatolls using photogrammetry*
-- Created 3D models and DEMs to study the morphology of coral microatolls, using photogrammetry
+- Used photogrammetry to create 3D models and DEMs to study the morphology of coral microatolls
 - Participated in fieldwork in Singapore’s southern islands (surveying)

 **Lab Assistant.
 NTU, Singapore (2020 – 2021)**
+*Advisors: Dr. George T Williams, Dr. Susanna Jenkins*
-- Project: Effects of rainfall on tephra loading
+- Project: *Effects of rainfall on tephra loading*
 - Performed drainage and porosity tests on tephra with varying grain sizes and saturation levels

 ---